The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication: Formal Setting

 Following the same argumentation as outlined for the previous example, we see that least squares optimization under standard assumptions also satisfies the relaxed bounded noise Assumption~\ref{ass:noise-weaker}, with $M$ proportional to $3(1 + R^2/L)$ and $\sigma^2$ estimating the noise at the optimum.
-We see that Assumption~\ref{ass:noise-weaker} in the form of~\eqref{def:noise} is slightly more general, though we like to point out that for least squares problems the analyses typically also consider the structure of covariance of the noise to get more fine-grained results~\cite{Dieuleveut2017:harder,Jain2018:parallel}, a refinement we do not consider here but could be discussed in future work.
+We see that Assumption~\ref{ass:noise-weaker} in the form of~\eqref{def:noise} is slightly more general, though we like to point out that for least squares problems the analyses typically also make additional assumptions on the structure of covariance of the noise to get more fine-grained results~\cite{Dieuleveut2017:harder,Jain2018:parallel}, a refinement we do not consider here.